CurtisNewbie/mini-fstore/README.md

   - Description: Unzip archive, upload all the zip entries, and reply the final results back to the caller asynchronously
   - JSON Request:
     - "fileId": (string) file_id of zip file
-    - "replyToEventBus": (string) name of the rabbitmq exchange to reply to, routing_key will always be '#'
+    - "replyToEventBus": (string) name of the rabbitmq exchange to reply to, routing_key is '#'
     - "extra": (string) extra information that will be passed around for the caller
 - POST /backup/file/list
   - Description: Backup tool list files